Back to All Events

 Yumei Wang, PE

 Yumei serves as Affiliate Faculty and Senior Advisor on Infrastructure Resilience and Risk in the Civil and Environmental Engineering Department at Portland State University.
 Wang’s primary research relates to the transformation of communities from vulnerability to resilience in the face of disaster, including Cascadia earthquakes and tsunamis.
-She received the 2018 ASCE LeVal Lund Award for Practicing Lifeline Risk Reduction and the 2022 Engineer of the Year from the Professional Engineers of Oregon and 2022 Public Service award from the Geological Society of America.
+She received the 2018 ASCE LeVal Lund Award for Practicing Lifeline Risk Reduction, the 2022 Engineer of the Year from the Professional Engineers of Oregon and the 2022 Public Service award from the Geological Society of America.